 Tell Us About Your Case: Call (484) 498-6334

 Divorce comes with a number of other potentially contentious matters, such as division of marital assets, alimony, spousal support, child custody, and child support.
-At Regan Law Firm, our experienced Allentown divorce lawyer strives to resolve these matters outside of court in an amicable fashion, but, if necessary, he is prepared to take them to trial to get the most favorable outcome.
 Call Regan Law Firm today to schedule a free consultation with Attorney Kevin P. Regan.
 Evening and weekend appointments are available.